 \section{Introduction}

-Object counting is a fundamental computer vision task, providing valuable insights in contexts such as urban planning \cite{shen2019pedestrian,liang2022trans}, biodiversity \cite{hicks2021deep, ocer2020tree} and medicine \cite{lavitt2021blood}.
-It's an expensive task for humans to perform at scale \cite{breeze2021pollinator}, and conditions such as occlusion and high density of objects pose a challenge for automated methods.
-Methods of object counting include counting-by-detection (e.g. \textcite{hicks2021deep}), direct regression, where no localisation information is predicted (e.g. \textcite{liang2022trans}), and density estimation, which provides ``weak'' localisation in the form of a heatmap (e.g. \textcite{liu2021context, dong2024weakly}).
+A fundamental computer vision task, object counting produces valuable automated insights for urban planning \cite{shen2019pedestrian,liang2022trans}, biodiversity monitoring \cite{hicks2021deep, ocer2020tree} and in medicine \cite{lavitt2021blood}.
+It is an expensive and tedious task for humans to perform at scale \cite{breeze2021pollinator}, and the high density of objects in occluded scenes pose a significant challenge for automated methods.
+Computer vision object counting methods include counting by detection \cite{hicks2021deep}, direct regression of object counts, without localisation information \cite{liang2022trans}, and density estimation providing ``weak'' localisation, directly regressing a heatmap that integrates into the total counts of objects \cite{liu2021context, dong2024weakly}.

-Multi-class density map estimation produces one density map per object class, and is rarely studied in the context of crowd counting \cite{xu2021dilated,michel2022class, fu2024dense, gao2024nwpu}.
-Whilst there is a great body of literature for multi-class object detection \cite{zou2023detection}, the continuous nature of density regression is better suited to crowed or dense and occluded contexts than object detection, which is a discrete method as found in \textcite{gomez2021deep}.
-Methods first applied to estimating the population of a crowded scene can be adapted for counting of agricultural items (almonds, apples, wheat kernels, etc.) \cite{gomez2021deep}, and multi-class methods can similarly be used for counting several abstract categories of objects simultaneously, e.g. biodiversity monitoring \cite{hicks2021deep,breeze2021pollinator}.
+Density estimation can be extended to a multi-class paradigm, where one density map is predicted for a fixed set of object classes, and is rarely studied \cite{xu2021dilated,michel2022class,fu2024dense,gao2024nwpu}.
+While multi-class object detection has seen extensive research \cite{zou2023detection}, the continuous density estimation model yields more accurate counts in crowded and occluded scenes than detection methods, as demonstrated in \textcite{gomez2021deep}. \emph{Crowd counting} methods, first applied to estimating the population of congested urban streets \cite{liu2021context}, can be directly applied for counting singular abstract classes, such as agricultural items (i.e. one of: almonds, apples, wheat kernels, etc.) in \textcite{gomez2021deep}.
+More recent developments see density estimation used in an open-vocabulary textual prompting paradigm, but the state-of-the-art has been found to lack class-awareness in \textcite{ciampi2025mindtheprompt}, and such methods lack the single-stage design of multi-class density estimation---as only one class or prompt can be isolated at a time.